codeballet/server-bionic/README.md

 This part of the project is not yet finished.

 ## Accessing the app in a browser
-The Flask app is served by Apache on:
+On the host computer, the Flask app is served by Apache on:
 ```
 http://localhost:8080
 ```